prokod/gradle-crossbuild-scala/README.md

 ## <a name="java_library"></a>`implementation` configuration and `java-library` plugin

 - `implementation` configuration (java plugin) and `api` configuration (java-library plugin) are both supported by the cross build plugin.
 Cross build variants for the `implementation`/`api` configurations will be added to the cross build projects. <br/>
-- When using the cross build plugin in a multi module project, a suggestion is to read [java-library plugin doc](https://docs.gradle.org/current/userguide/java_library_plugin.html) beforehand, to better understand how Gradle treats dependencies with relation to configurations.
+- When using the cross build plugin in a Multi module project, a suggestion is to read [java-library plugin doc](https://docs.gradle.org/current/userguide/java_library_plugin.html) beforehand, to better understand how Gradle treats dependencies with relation to configurations.
 This is highly recommended also for newcomers from Maven, where `compile`/`runtime` concepts are used. <br/>
 - `api` configuration is supported from version **`0.13.0`**

 ## <a name="multi_module_apply_patterns"></a>Multi-module project plugin apply patterns